aimms/documentation/webui/download-widget.rst

 * the root folder of the AIMMS project if in Developer mode
 * the temporary PRO folder, if the app is launched from a PRO server (or AIMMS Cloud)

-However, to create a file with name ``FileLocation`` in the temporary PRO folder, you will need to know the path of that folder and append it before the file name.
+However, to create a file with name ``FileLocation`` in the temporary PRO folder, you will need to know the path of that folder and append it before the filename.
 This can be done by using the pre-defined function :token:`webui::GetIOFilePath` after assigning a string value to ``FileLocation``.

 .. code::

     webui::GetIOFilePath(FileLocation);

-The above function returns a string value with the absolute path to the file ``FileLocation`` if you are using it from PRO and returns the unchanged file name if you are in Developer mode.
+The above function returns a string value with the absolute path to the file ``FileLocation`` if you are using it from PRO and returns the unchanged filename if you are in Developer mode.
 By using this returned value as the location for the file to be created by your procedure, you will make it available for the download widget.

 In case you want to be able to download a previously created file through the download widget, you will need to copy that file into the appropriate location.
 You can use the :any:`FileCopy` function as below to do that